open-policy-agent/opa-idea-plugin/docs/devel/architecture.md

     │   │       │   └── psi
     │   │       ├── opa
     │   │       │   └── tool
-    │   │       └── openapiext # extension methods that could be in IDEA sdk
+    │   │       └── openapiext # extension methods that could be in IDEA SDK
     │   └── resources
     │       └── META-INF
-    │          └── core.xml # subset of the plugin.xml that contains of features available in all IDE
+    │          └── core.xml # subset of the plugin.xml that contains features available in all IDE
     └── test
         ├── kotlin # test source code
         └── resources # assets needed by tests
 ```

-The project is built using gradle.
+The project is built using Gradle.
 We use the [gradle kotlin dsl](https://docs.gradle.org/current/userguide/kotlin_dsl.html)
 because it contains the tasks `generateRegoLexer` and `generateRegoParser` that automatically generate
 lexer and parser code before compiling Kotlin code.

 ## IDE specific features
 The plugin may be integrated with some features only available in certain IDE or certain plugin.
 For example, the creation of the `rego` project is only available in IntelliJ.
 To be able to build different "flavors" of the plugin, we
-have split the project into several gradle modules.
+have split the project into several Gradle modules.
 Each module except `root` and `plugin` support some features only
 available to a certain IDE or the integration with a plugin.
 It allows us to separate code only available for one IDE and avoid wrong dependencies

 The modules are
-* `:`: the root / core module that contains all code common to every IDE
+* `:`: the root/core module that contains all code common to every IDE
-* `plugin`: module to build/run/publish the
+* `plugin`: module to build/run/publish the plugin
 * `idea`: code specific to IntelliJ IDE

 the module `plugin` contains the `plugin.xml` of the plugin.
 This file includes the plugin descriptor (ie plugin.xml) of
-the other modules as optional dependency.
-To avoid name conflict the others plugin descriptor are not named
+the other modules as optional dependencies.
+To avoid name conflict the other plugin descriptors are not named
 `plugin.xml`.
 This module will build the plugin artifact (ie a zip)  that contains the `jar` of all modules.
 This `zip` can
 be installed on any IDE, only the feature compatible with the IDE will be loaded.

 *note: If you want to implement integration with another plugin/IDE, you should create a new Gradle module for that.*

 ## Platform version
-The code may be incompatible from one major version to another (eg deprecated method removed).
+The code may be incompatible from one major version to another (eg deprecated or removed methods).
 To avoid parallel vsc branches.
 We have separate folders for each version to keep platform-dependent code.

 For example, current platform version is 193, next version is 200 and `org.openpolicyagent.ideaplugin.ide.highlight.RegoHighlighterAnnotator`
 should have separate implementations for each version.
-Then project source code structure will be``
+Then project source code structure will be:

 ```
  +-- src